Skin Cancer Removal

 Skin cancer is a condition in which abnormal skin cells begin to grow at uncontrolled, accelerated rates.
 The vast majority of skin cancer cases are caused by UV radiation from the sun, which can damage skin cells and trigger mutations.
 Mutated skin cells may form tumors that become a threat to health and life.
 There are three primary forms of skin cancer: basal cell carcinoma (BCC), squamous cell carcinoma (SCC), and melanoma.
 Skin cancer can also develop from a precancerous condition called actinic keratosis.

 Skin cancer is one of the most common types of cancers and affects one in five Americans over the course of a lifetime.
-Even though skin cancer rates are quite high, there are many effective treatments that can fully eliminate it.
+Even though skin cancer rates are quite high, there are many effective treatments that can fully remove it.
 The best method of dealing with skin cancer is prevention.

 To protect yourself against skin cancer, you should minimize your exposure to the harmful ultraviolet rays of the sun.
 Daily use of sunscreen, sunglasses, hats, and clothing that protects your skin can greatly reduce your risk of developing skin cancer.
 When spending extended periods of time outside, wear a broad-spectrum sunscreen of SPF 30 or higher and reapply it every two hours.
 If you are sweating or participating in water activities you will need to reapply more often.
 You can further reduce your risk of skin cancer by avoiding sun exposure during peak sunlight hours when the sun is high overhead.